k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis

-The following lemmas can be used when $0 < \alpha_i \leq \alpha$, and $0 < \beta_i C_i \leq \beta U_i t_k$ for any $i=1,2,\ldots,k-1$.
-These are useful when we are interested to derive utilization-based analysis, speed-up factors, resource augmentation factors, etc., for a given scheduling policy by defining the coefficients $\alpha$ and $\beta$ according to the scheduling policies independently from the detailed parameters of the tasks.
+The analysis in Lemma~\ref{lemma:framework-general-schedulability} uses the execution time and the utilization of the tasks in $hp(\tau_k)$ to build an upper bound of $C_k/t_k$ for schedulability tests.
+It is also very convenient in real-time systems to build schedulability tests only based on utilization of the tasks.
+We explain how to achieve that in the following lemmas under the assumptions that $0 < \alpha_i \leq \alpha$, and $0 < \beta_i C_i \leq \beta U_i t_k$ for any $i=1,2,\ldots,k-1$.
+These lemmas are useful when we are interested to derive utilization bounds, speed-up factors, resource augmentation factors, etc., for a given scheduling policy by defining the coefficients $\alpha$ and $\beta$ according to the scheduling policies independently from the detailed parameters of the tasks.
+Since the property repeats in all the statements, we make a formal definition before presenting the lemmas. \begin{definition} Lemmas~\ref{lemma:framework-constrained-schedulability} to \ref{lemma:framework-totalU-constrained} are based on the following $k$-point last-release schedulability test of a scheduling algorithm, defined in Definition~\ref{def:kpoints}, in which $0 < \alpha_i \leq \alpha$, and $0 < \beta_i C_i \leq \beta U_i t_k$ for any $i=1,2,\ldots,k-1$, $0 < t_k$, $\alpha\sum_{i=1}^{k-1}U_i \leq 1$, and $\beta\sum_{i=1}^{k-1}U_i \leq 1$. \end{definition}